lsphillips/Clazzy/README.md

 ### Node

-Clazzy is available through the Node package manager(npm), so you install like so:
+Clazzy is available through the Node Package Manager, so you can install like so:

 ``` sh
 npm install clazzy